 Two important elements to look for in the construction of shoe are a steel shank and a hard heel counter.
 The shank supports the arches so your feet can stand up to their workload.

 The counter is a stiff piece of material at the heel of a shoe positioned between the lining and upper that helps maintain the shape of the shoe.
 The counter also helps strengthen the rear of the shoe.
 Women’s fashion is very hard on their feet.
-A flat shoes with rounded toes is all ways going to better than high heels but the higher quality the better off you are going to be.
+A flat shoe with rounded toes is all ways going to better than high heels but the higher quality the better off you are going to be.

 Getting the Proper Fit

-Shoes that don’t fit can cause a variety of problems from blisters, corns and calluses, to bunions and hammer toes.
+Shoes that don’t fit can cause a variety of problems from blisters, corns and calluses to bunions and hammer toes.
 Higher quality shoes will come in not only difference sizes but different widths as well.
 Some brands come in medium widths only.
 This can cause problems for people with narrow feet because they will buy a shorter shoe to keep them on their heels.

 When you take a step, your foot spreads out and elongates by 1/3 of an inch.
 That is a full shoe size.
 If your shoes are fit short, your toes have nowhere to go when you walk and you end up with hammer toes and bunions.

-People who have wide feet buy medium width shoes extra long in order to fit their feet.
+People who have wide feet buy medium width shoes extra-long in order to fit their feet.
 When this happens, the shank, designed to be under the arch of the foot, is actually under the ball.

 When you are trying on shoes, make sure you allow 3/8 to 1/2 inch of free space in the toe area.
 Also check that he widest part of your foot sits in the wide part of the shoe.
-You should try on shoes at the end of the day when you feet are the largest and, if you are like most people who have one foot slightly larger than the other, fit your larger foot.
+You should try on shoes at the end of the day when your feet are the largest and, if you are like most people who have one foot slightly larger than the other, fit your larger foot.

 The first thing you should realize is that shoe sizes are not uniform because each shoe manufacturer can make their own standards of shoe sizing on their lasts.
-So you may wear a size 8 in one brand by a 9 in another brand, so you shouldn’t get hung up on sized.
+So, you may wear a size 8 in one brand by a 9 in another brand, so you shouldn’t get hung up on sized.

 A last is a model that is the measurements and shape of a foot.
-The most common are made out of Hardwoods, but they are also made out of various other materials like cast iron and high density plastics.
+The most common are made out of Hardwoods, but they are also made out of various other materials like cast iron and high-density plastics.

 Each full shoe size differs from the size below and above by only 1/3” with a difference of 1/4” in the girth measurement.
 The thing to know is that a last is designed to fit feet of the same shape.